zacharywelch/rails-api-template/README.md

 A rails [application template](http://guides.rubyonrails.org/rails_application_templates.html) for APIs.

-This repository has moved to my [public github account](https://github.com/zacharywelch/rails-api-template).

 To see a sample of using Rails as an API check out [rails-api](https://cagit.careerbuilder.com/zwelch/rails-api) sample.

 ## Installation